National Folk Dance Ensemble of Croatia LADO

-National Folk Dance Ensemble of Croatia LADO was founded in 1949 in Zagreb, SR Croatia, SFRY as a professional national ensemble.
+National Folk Dance Ensemble of Croatia LADO (Ansambl narodnih plesova i pjesama Hrvatske LADO) is a Croatian professional national ensemble founded in 1949 in Zagreb.
 LADO represents the rich and diverse regional musical and choreographic traditions of Croatia.
 It has been called Croatia's most successful "cultural export product".

-The ensemble consists of 37 dancers who also sing while they perform, and a group of 15 musicians who play traditional and classical instruments.
-LADO has had numerous famous Croatian ethnographers and choreographers, music arrangers, and folklorists work with them.
+The ensemble consists of 37 dancers who also sing while they perform, female singing ensemble Ladarice, the male ensemble Vokalisti Lada, which performs Croatian church and folk songs, and the orchestra, which performs as an accompaniment to dance and vocal performances or independently.
+The ensemble also has a fund with more than 1,200 sets of original folk costumes.
+LADO has had numerous famous Croatian ethnographers and choreographers, music arrangers, and folklorists work with them (Zvonimir Ljevaković, Ivan Ivančan etc.).

 History

-The LADO dance ensemble was founded on 11 November 1949 by Founding Artistic Director and Choreographer Zvonko Ljevaković, thanks in part to a grant from the government of the People's Republic of Croatia under the name Državni zbor narodnih plesova i pjesama (DZNPiP).
+The LADO dance ensemble was founded on 11 November 1949 by founding artistic director and choreographer Zvonko Ljevaković, thanks in part to a grant from the government of the People's Republic of Croatia under the name Državni zbor narodnih plesova i pjesama (DZNPiP).
 Its mission was to find and collect samples of the rich Croatian music and dance traditions.

 A women's choir consisting of LADO members named Ladarice was informally split off the main LADO ensemble in 1965 by Zvonko Ljevaković and Božo Potočnik and continued to work independently of LADO until 2003.
-Ladarice worked on preserving traditional folk songs and built an extensive repertoire of their own, especially with their work on the Yugoslav Partisan combat songs.
+Ladarice worked on preserving traditional folk songs and built an extensive repertoire of their own.